NMSU-PLEASE-Lab/AppEKG/README.md

-The defined macros are the preferred way of creating AppEKG instrumentation in an application, but the underlying functions are also available in the API; the functions for begin/end heatbeats do not inherently support a rate factor, however.
+The defined macros are the preferred way of creating AppEKG instrumentation in an application, but the underlying functions are also available in the API; the functions for begin/end heartbeats do not inherently support a rate factor, however.

 The macro interface is:
 - EKG_BEGIN_HEARTBEAT(id, rateFactor)